getify/You-Dont-Know-JS/async & performance/ch1.md

 So, in other words, your program is generally broken up into lots of small chunks, which happen one after the other in the event loop queue.
 And technically, other events not related directly to your program can be interleaved within the queue as well.

 **Note:** We mentioned "up until recently" in relation to ES6 changing the nature of where the event loop queue is managed.
-It's mostly a formal technicality, but ES6 now specifies exactly how the event loop works, which means technically it's within the purview of the JS engine, rather than just the *hosting environment*.
+It's mostly a formal technicality, but ES6 now specifies how the event loop works, which means technically it's within the purview of the JS engine, rather than just the *hosting environment*.
 One main reason for this change is the introduction of ES6 Promises, which we'll discuss in Chapter 3, because they require the ability to have direct, fine-grained control over scheduling operations on the event loop queue (see the discussion of `setTimeout(..0)` in the "Cooperation" section).

 ## Parallel Threading